anna-stacey/Nlab/glossing_guidelines.md

 - the weak necessity modals (=WN)
 - 'yet'/'still' (i.e., =y̓)

 Note that clitics are the one case where there can be discrepancies in **word boundaries** between the transcription line vs. the segmentation and gloss lines.
 Consider the example below.
-The clitic *e=* 'DET' is written as a separate word in the transcription line, but attached to the stem in the segmentation and gloss lines.
+The clitic *e=* 'D/C' is written as a separate word in the transcription line, but attached to the stem in the segmentation and gloss lines.
 But this is not the case for all clitics, as *s=* 'NMLZ' is attached to the stem in all three lines.
 In summary, all clitics will be attached to the stem in the segmentation and gloss lines, but whether or not they're attched in the transcription line is just based on orthographic convention and varies by clitic.
-> ʔeɬ xeym tʔé tʔé témn̓ **s**wéwtiyxs **e** séytknmx kwntiyxs e néʔ eh s ʔe sutn
+> cúkʷ **e** **s**pékʷes
-ʔeɬ xeym tʔé tʔé témn̓ **s=**&ZeroWidthSpace;wéw[-n]-t-∅-iyxs **e=**&ZeroWidthSpace;séytkn-mx kwn[-n]-t-∅-iyxs e=néʔ eh s ʔe=sutn
+cúkʷ **e=s**=pékʷ-n-[t]-Ø-[e]s
-and indeed DEM DEM then **NMLZ=**&ZeroWidthSpace;call-CTR-TR-3OBJ-3PL.ERG **DET=**&ZeroWidthSpace;people-person get-CTR-TR-3OBJ-3PL.ERG D/C=DEM eh s DET=thing
+finish **D/C=NMLZ**=split-CTR-TR-3OBJ-3ERG
-‘Long time ago, when the women used to gather and dance, they would call the people, and they grabbed something.’
-(CMA)
+‘S/he finished splitting them.’
+(Kroeber, 1999:209)

 Clitics that are **separate** from their host in the transcription line (like *e=* 'DET' above) are:
 - indicative subject-markers